aerte/GraPE/notebooks/data_files/CLUSTER_RUN_TUTORIAL.md

 - you have a way to login to the node over ssh, and your keys are stored in `~/.ssh/gbar`
 - git and pip are installed on the node and up to date (should be the case by default)
 - you have access your own copy of the datasets you want to use
+- you are running on a compute node, i.e. one of the GPU nodes like `a100sh`, `voltash`, etc, or at the very least `linuxsh`
 - you are on a fresh environment, or do not have conflicting versions of pytorch, pytroch-geometric, or similar installed.
 This guide assumes python `3.9.18`